Rewriting Wally for iOS 16 and SwiftUI 4

 ...

-The contextual store uses something called the decorator pattern, to use another implementation of the same protocol and add its own functionality on top.
-This makes it possible for this store to inject a Realm-based store later, although that store is not available in the package where this store is defined.
+The contextual store uses the decorator pattern, to wrap another implementation of the same protocol and add its own functionality on top.
+This makes it possible for this store to inject a Realm-based store later, although that store is not available in the store package.

-I can then add item-specific protocols to increase readability and simplifying dependency configuration in the dependency container you use, without having to add any more functionality to the store:
+I can then add item-specific protocols to increase readability and simplify the dependency configuration, without having to add any more functionality to the store:

 public protocol CardStore: WalletItemStore where Item == Card {}

-If I now want to provide my app with a card store, I can easily set one up in my dependency container, where I just use a static class that provides the app with abstract protocol implementations:
+To provide my app with a card store, I can easily set up one in my dependency container, where I just use a static class that provides the app with abstract protocol implementations:

 static let cardContext = CardContext()